Migorithm/ruva/README.md

     pub items: Vec<String>,
 }
 ```
-As you attach [into_command] derive macro, [MessageBus] now is going to be able to understand how and where it should
+As you attach [into_command] derive macro, [MessageBus] is now able to understand how and where it should
 dispatch the command to.

 Likewise, you can do the same thing for Event: